[Toy Review] Womanizer Next

 Bijoux Indiscrets oral sex strips

-If you’re asking “what on earth is an oral sex strip?”, well so was I!
+If you’re asking “what on earth is an oral sex strip?”, well, so was I!
 Turns out they’re little paper-thin minty strips that are designed to go on your tongue and then melt while you’re performing oral sex.
-Like the Oral Sex Balm, they have a strong minty flavour (spearmint oil is one of the main ingredients.)
+Like the Oral Sex Balm, the Bijoux Indiscrets Slow Sex Oral Sex Strips have a strong minty flavour (spearmint oil is one of the main ingredients.)
 They taste like something you’d use to brush your teeth or freshen your breath.

 The sensation is… interesting.
-Much like the Oral Sex Balm, the main appeal is that they provide a contrast between the cooling sensation and the warmth of a mouth.
+Much like the Slow Sex Oral Sex Balm, the main appeal of these strips is that they provide a contrast between the cooling sensation and the warmth of a mouth.
 However, they melt very quickly so the intense effect only lasts for maybe a minute or so.
 You do get some of the effect for a while afterwards as the mint lingers on your body, but you only get maybe a maximum of 5 minutes out of each strip.

-They were fine, but I wasn’t blown away.
-I did find that they heightened sensitivity somewhat, but not to such an extent that they can make or break the experience.
-And to be honest, I’m going to repeat something I said above – if I’m going down on a lover, I want to taste them, not a mouthful of mint.
+These were fine, but I wasn’t blown away.
+They heightened sensitivity somewhat, but not to such an extent that they can make or break the experience.
+And to be honest, I’m going to repeat something I said above.
+If I’m going down on a lover, I want to taste them, not a mouthful of mint.

-Slow Sex Oral Sex Strips retail for £6 for 7.
+Slow Sex Oral Sex Strips retail for £6/$7 for a pack of 7.

-Thanks to Bijoux Indiscrets for sending me these products to test in exchange for an honest review.
+Thanks to Bijoux Indiscrets for sending me these Slow Sex products to test in exchange for an honest review.

 [Toy Review] Godemiche Offbeat